+Figure 6.16: Testing domain name DNS resolution

 Insert image B42024_06_16 .png

 There’s more

 In step 1, you viewed the DSE for your domain.
 The DSE is a component of LDAP directories and contains information about your directory structure.
 The DSE is available without requiring authentication and contains much information about your AD forest.
 That information could help an attacker; thus, best practice is never to expose an AD DC to the Internet if you can help it.
 For a more detailed look at the Root DSE, see https://docs.microsoft.com/windows/win32/adschema/rootdse.